VirtoCommerce/vc-module-order/README.md

 ## Functional possibilities

-VirtoCommers Orders Module supports the following functionalities:
+VirtoCommerce Orders Module supports the following functionalities:

 1. Status update for each document type.
 2. Document based order structure.
 The order contains related documents such as Payments, Shipments, Addresses, etc. The order, being a document itself, is also a container for all documents related to the order processing: shipping, payment, custom documents.
 This approach allows mapping of supplier internal business processes of any complexity (multi-shipments, multi payments, specific inventory operations) to VirtoCommerce order structure.
 So it makes possible to keep track of documents begot by each order and show it to a customer if required.